horpto/nodecap2/README.md

 	  icapRes.end();
 	});

+## API Routing

+**nodecap** presents an expressjs-style API where middleware can be declared and matched to requests.
+Instead of request URI/method combinations, the unit of matching is domains through the `DomainList` class, which implements an efficient matcher for squid3 whitelist/blacklist syntax.
+Middlware is attached to handle requests to / responses from lists of domains:

-### `server.request(domainList, cb)`
+### `server.request(domainList, next)`
 Adds middleware to handle a REQMOD (HTTP request modification).
 The callback signature is `callback(icapRequest, icapResponse, httpRequest, httpResponse, next)`.
 Calling `next()` is optional and will continue to the next handler.
-Be sure to have a catch-all handler at the end. `domainList` can be either a DomainList instance - which allows matching request domains against a configured list - or `'*'` to match all requests.
+Be sure to have a catch-all handler at the end. `domainList` can be either a DomainList instance - which allows matching request domains against a configured list - or the literal string`"*"` to match all requests.

-### `server.response(domainList, cb)`
+### `server.response(domainList, next)`
 Adds middleware to handle a RESPMOD (HTTP response modification).
-The `domainList` and `cb` options are the same as for `server.request`.
+The `domainList` and `next` options are the same as for `server.request`.

 ### `server.error(err, icapReq, icapRes, next)`
-Adds middleware to handle any errors at the ICAP protocol level.
+Adds middleware to handle errors that occur either at the protocol level or within any options/request/response middleware.

 ### License